|Born||in South Kensington, London, England, UK|

 - IMDb Mini Biography By: Anonymous

-Sir John Gielgud, arguably the greatest Shakespearean actor of the 20th Century, had a theatrical career that spanned 64 years, from a role in a 1924 London production of "The Constant Nymph" to the 1988 production of " Sir Sydney Cockerell: The Best of Friends," and an even-longer film career that lasted 77 years, from his appearance in the 1923 silent Who Is the Man?
-(1924) to Catastrophe (2000) in the year 2000.
+Sir John Gielgud enjoyed a theatrical career that spanned 64 years, from a role in a 1924 London production of "The Constant Nymph" to the 1988 production of " Sir Sydney Cockerell: The Best of Friends", and a film career which began in 1924 and ended not long before his death.
 He played his first Hamlet in London in 1929, and was hailed by many as the Hamlet of his generation (and in hindsight, of the century).
 In 1965, his Shakespearean colloquy "The Ages of Man" won him a Tony on Broadway.
 The great actor, at his best in classical roles, even won a Best Supporting Actor Oscar uncharacteristically playing a butler in the comedy hit Arthur (1981).

-He was born Arthur John Gielgud on April 14, 1904, in South Kensington, London, to Franciszek/Frank Henry Gielgud, a stockbroker, and his wife, Kate Terry-Lewis Gielgud.
-His father was of Polish ancestry, with distant Lithuanian roots, while his mother was English.
-His paternal great-grandmother, Aniela (Wasinskiej) Aszperger, had been a Shakespearean actress in Poland, and his maternal grandmother, Kate Terry, had played Cordelia at the age of 14.
-Also on his mother's side, his great-uncle Fred Terry became a stage star acting the role of the Scarlet Pimpernel, and Fred's sister Ellen Terry , the great stage actress who made her fame as Henry Irving 's leading lady, was his great-aunt.
+He was born Arthur John Gielgud on April 14, 1904, in South Kensington, London, to Franciszek Henryk (later Frank Henry) Gielgud, a stockbroker, and his wife, Kate Terry.
+His father was of Polish ancestry, with distant Lithuanian roots, while his mother was English and from an acting family.
+His paternal great-grandmother, Aniela (nee Wasinskiej) Aszperger, had been a Shakespearean actress in Poland, and his maternal grandmother, Kate Terry, had played Cordelia at the age of 14.
+Also on his mother's side, his great-uncle Fred Terry became a stage star acting the role of the Scarlet Pimpernel, and Fred's sister, Ellen Terry, the great stage actress who made her fame as Henry Irving's leading lady, was his great-aunt.
 (Gielgud's brother, Val Gielgud, became the head of BBC Radio in the 1950s).

 Gielgud was a notorious workaholic and single-mindedly focused on his craft.
 Beverley Nichols related how Gielgud returned from a village in late 1939, loaded down with newspapers and a worried look.
 Asked whether war had finally been declared with Germany, Gielgud replied: "'Oh, I don't know anything about that, but 'Gladys Cooper' has got the most terrible reviews."